ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 We gave up on UL until...

-## No it's all about meanings
+## No it's all about meanings...

-One year later I was asked to do a three days class on CQRS+ES, usually I drop these kind of requests because It's not my work, my goal is to delivery (working) software to our customers not to teach others to do the same (that's post-work community stuff).
+One year later I was asked to do a three days class on CQRS+ES, usually I drop these kind of requests because it's not my work, my goal is to delivery (working) software to our customers not to teach others to do the same (that's post-work community stuff).